MikiDevLog/wallpaperengine-gui/README.md

 - Restore previous state on restart.
 - Global settings
 - Has playlist support
+- Multimonitor mode
-- Has support for changing wallpaper properties that are specified in project.json with the ability to save them between launches and roll back to the default state **(realy depends on linux-wallpaperengine since it wont support every wallpaper as of now, and some wallpaper wont react to any change at all since they use advnaced WE specific features that are not implemented currently)**
+- Has support for changing wallpaper properties that are specified in project.json with the ability to save them between launches and roll back to the default state **(realy depends on linux-wallpaperengine since it wont support every wallpaper as of now, and some wallpapers won't react to any change at all since they use advnaced WE specific features that are not implemented currently)**
 - Has support for individual settings (settings specific to linux-wallpaperengine) for running wallpapers
 - Has support for working in the system tray